 You will be given a lunch ticket to have lunch and socialize with other new students.
 You might even meet Blizzard T. Husky!

 - 11:00am - noon - (tentative) Student Services Fair in the Memorial Union Commons (ground floor) during lunch you can learn about some of the great services and organizations available for students.

 - 1:00 - 4:30pm: Orientation program in the Memorial Union Ballroom (2nd floor).
 Get introduced to the concepts below and obtain the required RCR training.
 If you do not complete the training within your first two semesters, you will have a hold placed on your account and will not be able to register for subsequent semesters.

 Our orientation program will introduce students to:

 - Academic Integrity

 - Advisor/Advisee Relationships

-The GTA Orientation Schedule is available on the Center for Teaching and Learning (CTL) website.
-They offer orientation prior to the start of fall semester.
+The GTA Orientation Schedule is available on the Center for Teaching and Learning (CTL) website and takes before the start of fall semester.